Searching the subject of interest

 In this specific example, only suggested investigations show up, as there are no existing investigations that include the term gdaniel.
 Each investigation is preceded by an icon that indicates the object on which the investigation is based.
 Click an investigation on the list to run it.

 Result items on the right-hand side of the window are grouped by type.
 Click the result item to drill-down to it or right-click the item to trigger different actions.

 Cross-Engine search results

-When the Cross-Engine search features are enabled, the Finder generates the suggested investigations on the left-hand side of the search window by matching the search terms with data retrieved from all Engines.
-In addition, a Search button shows up to the right of the Search box:
+When the Cross-Engine search features are fully enabled (including search and auto-complete), the Finder generates the suggested investigations on the left-hand side of the search window by matching the search terms with data retrieved from all Engines:

 Retrieved users and devices are limited by your view domain.
 Click the name of a user or device to respectively open the user or device view, regardless of the Engine where the user or device is located.